Famous Interior Designers – History through famous People

 Also known as Fritz August or F.A.B, he was born on the 9th of February,1883 to Heinrich Hugo Breuhaus and Johanne Kipling in Solingen, Germany – a steel industry center.
 Friedrich pursued his studies in a well-known private boy’s high school in Oberkassel.

-In the period from 1932 up to his death in 1960, Breuhaus’ activities included interior design for ships such as the SS Cordilliera and Gorch Fock and for the passenger section of airplanes such as the Heinkel HE 70.
+In the period from 1932 up to his death in 1960, Brauhaus’s activities included interior design for ships such as the SS Cordillera and Gorch Fock and the passenger section of airplanes such as the Heinkel HE 70.
 He also designed the interiors of an entrance hall for an organization of Berlin artists.
-Fritz August Breuhaus, the interior designer and architect passed away on the 2nd of December, 1960.
+Fritz August Brauhaus, the interior designer, and architect passed away on the 2nd of December, 1960.

 Stéphane Boudin, a Parisian interior designer is well-known as the President of what is considered by many to be the world’s leading interior decorating firm in the 20th century – Maison Jansen.
 One of Boudin’s greatest projects as an interior designer was the restoration and renovation of the White House in the early 1960s.

 Boudin helped the firm win several new interior design projects by giving importance to historical accuracy and detail, and through his adeptness at creating spaces that were both dramatic and unforgettable.
-He efficiently schooled the firm’s young protegés, reviewed their work on a regular basis, and arranged trips for them to Europe.
+He efficiently schooled the firm’s young protegés, reviewed their work regularly, and arranged trips for them to Europe.

 Stéphane Boudin retired in his seventies and passed away in 1967 – his successor was Pierre Delbée.